danforthcenter/contributing_tutorial/readme.md

 * 4: Restart Jupyter Kernel and run all cells again or rerun tests.
 Make edits and test them until tests pass.
 * 5: Commit your changes (`git commit -m "your commit message here"`).
 This is like saving the files on your branch.
 How often you do this and how granular commits are is mostly up to you.
 * 6: Push your changes to github (`git push origin main`).
 This syncs the changes you've committed to github so that other people could pull them and use them locally.
 * 7: Open a Pull Request.
 These are a feature of Github, not of Git itself, so we'll have to do this online or through a software like Github Desktop.

-Once your changes pass tests locally
+Go to `https://github.com/danforthcenter/contributing_tutorial/tree/YOUR_BRANCH_NAME` or to [`https://github.com/danforthcenter/contributing_tutorial`](https://github.com/danforthcenter/contributing_tutorial) and use the branch dropdown menu to select your branch.
+On your branch there should be a green `Compare and pull request` button, click that and fill out the template.
+There is a sidebar of options for labels, assignees, reviewers, etc. In `PlantCV` you'll; use those to describe the purpose of your PR at a very high level, mark it for a certain version milestone or request certain reviewers based on who has domain expertise or last edited those files.
+Once you are done with the description click `create pull request`.
+Once the pull request is created the automated checks will run, if those pass then you are done!

 ### The Functions